skonfig/extra/type/__matrix_synapse/man.rst

 app-service-config-file
   Path (on remote) of an application service configuration file to load.
 Can be specified multiple times.

+worker-replication-secret
+  A shared secret used by the replication APIs to authenticate HTTP requests from workers.
+Ignored if worker-mode is not set.
+By default this is unused and traffic is not authenticated.

+background-task-worker
+  The worker that is used to run background tasks (e.g. cleaning up expired data).
+If not provided this defaults to the main process.

 extra-setting
   Arbitrary string to be added to the configuration file.
 Can be specified multiple times.